FranciscoLozCoding/mkrwan-soilsensor/README.md

 1. Finally for your Network Server to decript the uplink packets, use its portal or API to provide the codec: `codec.js`.

+>NOTE: Once you are done debugging the device, you can comment out the serial commands such as print().

 ## Testing Soil Sensor Using Chirpstack

 [Chirpstack](https://www.chirpstack.io/) was used as our Network Server and a `RAK Discover Kit 2` was used as our Gateway.